Tarasenko hat trick helps Blues take 3-2 series lead on Wild

 Kevin Fiala passed from the corner to the back edge of the left circle, where Kaprizov snapped a shot into the narrow slice of space above Binnington’s right shoulder and the back corner of the net.
 That gave the Wild a 2-1 edge, completing the first lead change in the series.

+“We’re a desperate hockey team now,” Foligno said.
+“You’ll see our best.”

-NOTES: Fleury stopped 27 shots. … Marian Gaborik, with nine goals in 18 games in 2003, holds the Wild scoring record for a single postseason.
+NOTES: Marian Gaborik, with nine goals in 18 games in 2003, holds the Wild scoring record for a single postseason.
 Zach Parise, with 16 goals in 44 games, has the most career playoff goals in franchise history.
-Kaprizov, with nine goals in 12 games, is already tied for fourth on the all-time list. … Wild defensemen Jonas Brodin and Jared Spurgeon each played in their 60th career postseason game, breaking Mikko Koivu’s franchise record. … This was Saad’s 20th career postseason game against Minnesota, including 15 with Chicago, but just his fourth goal. … The Blues have at least one power play goal in all five games.
-They’re 6 for 20 in the series.
+Kaprizov, with nine goals in 12 games, is already tied for fourth on the all-time list. … This was Saad’s 20th career postseason game against Minnesota, including 15 with Chicago, but just his fourth goal. … The Blues have at least one power play goal in each game.
+They’re 6 for 20.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports